 Once your employer receives the Wage Garnishment Court Order, they must begin sending 25% of your take home pay to your Judgment Creditor.
 Interest continues running on your debt and the garnishment is allowed to continue until the entire amount along with interest has been paid.
 There are instances where wage garnishments in Maryland have run for years until finally being paid in full.
 There are more instances where the employee quits because they cannot afford to lose that much money from their pay and still continue to be able to pay for rent, food, utilities, car payments etc.

 In many instances, people who have just received notice of the start of a Maryland garnishment are shocked at the news.
 In all truth, however, garnishments do not just show up out of nowhere.
-Many warning signs have been either not noticed or ignored until finally, the only thing that one cares about is how to stop their Wage Garnishment in Maryland. lower article.
+Many warning signs have been either not noticed or ignored until finally, the only thing that one cares about is how to stop their Wage Garnishment in Maryland.